aidamartinez/debug-log-admin-viewer/readme.txt

 A WordPress plugin providing a user-friendly interface to manage debug settings and view debug logs with advanced filtering capabilities.

+== ⚠️ Important Disclaimer ==

+This plugin modifies your wp-config.php file directly.
+While the plugin automatically creates backups before any modifications (keeping the 5 most recent backups), it is strongly recommended to:

+1. Create a manual backup of your wp-config.php file before installing and using this plugin
+2. Note the location of automatic backups (shown in the plugin settings page)
+3. Test the plugin in a staging environment first

+The plugin may not work if your wp-config.php has unusual formatting or custom modifications.
+In case of any issues, you can restore your wp-config.php from the automatic backups located in wp-content/uploads/debug-log-admin-viewer/.

 == Description ==
 Debug log admin viewer is a WordPress plugin designed to make debugging easier by providing a user-friendly interface to manage WordPress debug settings and view debug logs.
 It allows you to modify debug-related constants in wp-config.php directly from the WordPress admin panel and provides an advanced log viewer with filtering and search capabilities.